Miguel-Fontes/trello-toolkit/README.md

 # Trello Toolkit

-Treelo Toolkit is a chrome extension that adds helpful information the Trello board view.
+Treelo Toolkit is a chrome extension that adds helpful information on Trello board view.

 ## Motivation